parallelworks/ml-workshop/README.md

   - A **workflow** is just a series of automated steps.
   - An **interactive session** is a special type of workflow whose steps include the setup for sending graphics from the cloud cluster to your ACTIVATE workspace.
   - Workflows can also be purely computational (i.e. running a simulation) or even a mix of non-graphical and graphical applications.
-  - Workflows are defined in an easy to use `.yaml` format; this is beyond the scope of the workshop.
+  - Workflows are defined in an easy to use `.yaml` format; this is beyond the scope of the workshop but [PW documentation](https://parallelworks.com/docs) has more information.
   - click on the run number of the JupyterLab workflow (i.e. `00001`) to view the workflow progress and logs
   - JupyterLab is ready when `Create session` has a green checkmark in the workflow viewer or there is a green light for the entry in the `Sessions` tile on ACTIVATE `Home`.
 ![JupyterLab workflow viewer](images/workflow-viewer.png "JupyterLab workflow viewer")